tindandelion/rust-bittorrent-client/_posts/2025-06-19-obtaining-the-list-of-peers.md

 # Make it run!

-Finally, let's run the program and see what response we get from the torrent tracker now:
+Enough coding; let's run the program and see what response we get from the torrent tracker now:

 ```console
 [main] $ cargo run